 Globetrotting photographer Robb Gordon is often asked what kind of camera he owns.
 “Nobody asks a writer what kind of pen he uses,” says Gordon.
 “I don’t really care about the camera.
 I care about the image.”
 Photographer Martin Morrell echoes Gordon’s sentiment: “One doesn’t need an expensive camera in order to capture moments that please—[they] can be shot on a smartphone.”

 Instagram’s global network of more than 400 million users proves every day that anyone with a smartphone can capture and share beautiful photographs from around the world.

-To assist travellers during the Focus on Four Seasons Instagram contest, we called in 10 of the most talented travel photographers in the business to share tips and techniques for taking the perfect photo.
+To assist travellers during the Focus on Four Seasons Instagram contest, we called in some of the most talented travel photographers in the business to share tips and techniques for taking the perfect photo.